18 Best Baby Breakfast Recipes

 How to make

-- Boil the rice or rice flakes till cooked, soft and mashy without any solid grains.
+- Boil the rice or rice flakes until cooked, soft and mashy without solid grains.

 - Add chopped bananas